Backup & Rollback

 • A backup exists for that deployment

-• The backup file hasn't been deleted
+• The backup file hasn't been deleted from your server

 What Gets Restored